SonsOfPHP/symfony-sop/README.md

 (uses `composer` and `yarn`), installs various tools (`php-cs-fixer`, `psalm`, etc.), and will build assets.

+Once all the dependencies are installed, you can run `make start` to spin up the Symfony server along with the docker containers.

 Next, you will need to run the database migrations.
 This is quickly done via `make db-migrate`.

-Once all the dependencies are installed, you can run `make start` to spin up the Symfony server along with the docker containers.

-To do all of this at once, just run `make install db-migrate start`.
+To do all of this at once, just run `make install start db-migrate`.

 To see a list of all the targets and descriptions, just run `make`.
 There are a lot of different targets to help you manage your project.